bhuvan-raj/Docker-Zero-to-Hero/Readme.md

 ##  Writing a Dockerfile
 ### **Basic Dockerfile Structure:**

-### **FROM**
+### **1. FROM**
 The FROM instruction in a Dockerfile specifies the base image for your new image.
 It's the very first instruction in almost every Dockerfile and sets the foundation upon which your image is built.
 You can think of it as starting with a pre-built operating system or a minimal environment.
 For example, FROM ubuntu:22.04 starts your image with a copy of the Ubuntu 22.04 operating system, while FROM python:3.9-slim starts with an image that already has Python 3.9 installed.

-### **WORKDIR**
+### **2. WORKDIR**
 The WORKDIR instruction in a Dockerfile sets the working directory for any subsequent RUN, CMD, ENTRYPOINT, COPY, and ADD instructions.
 Think of WORKDIR as the cd (change directory) command in a terminal.
 When you set WORKDIR /app, all commands that follow it will execute from the /app directory inside the container's file system.
 This is a best practice for organizing your application files.

-### **COPY**
+### **3. COPY**

-Copies files and directories from the host machine to the container.
+- Copies files and directories from the host machine to the container.

-Used for transferring static files like application code.
+- Used for transferring static files like application code.

-### **ADD**
+### **4. ADD**

-Similar to COPY but also allows adding files from remote URLs.
+- Similar to COPY but also allows adding files from remote URLs.

-Can automatically extract .tar.gz archives.
+- Can automatically extract .tar.gz archives.

-### **LABEL**
+### **5. LABEL**

-The LABEL instruction in a Dockerfile adds metadata to an image.
+- The LABEL instruction in a Dockerfile adds metadata to an image.
 This metadata is stored as key-value pairs and is non-executable, meaning it doesn't affect the image's runtime behavior.
-To check the labels of an image, execute the command `docker inspect <image-id>`
+- To check the labels of an image, execute the command `docker inspect <image-id>`

-### **ENV**
+### **6. ENV**
-The ENV instruction in a Dockerfile sets environment variables within the image.
+- The ENV instruction in a Dockerfile sets environment variables within the image.
 These variables are essentially key-value pairs that can be accessed by the software running inside the container.
-Think of ENV as a way to set configuration variables that your application can use at runtime.
+- Think of ENV as a way to set configuration variables that your application can use at runtime.
 This is a powerful feature for several reasons:

    **Configuration:** Instead of hardcoding values like database connection strings or API keys, you can define them as environment variables.
 This makes the image reusable in different environments (e.g., development, staging, production) without needing to rebuild it.